A needle in a haystack.

 To accentuate the relevance of your content, it’s important to enrich it with relevant keywords which are one of the building blocks of SEO.
 They help Google’s spiders scan your content and index it, thus allowing the search engine to assess whether your blog post or product page is useful and relevant to a particular search query.

 But, before you start writing your content, first do your research and identify your target users’ search intent.
 This piece of information available in your Google Search Console will provide an insight into what people search for and click on to get to your website.
+Because of this, using Google Search Console for content ideas is an excellent option.

 As for the length of your content, it has been established that longer pieces rank significantly better on Google’s first page – the word count of the average first-page article is 1,890 words.